10 Royal Wedding Etiquette Rules Every Member of the Royal Family Follows

 Asking a father for his daughter’s hand in marriage seems a bit archaic, but the Wall Street Journal reported that a 2015 Internet poll by The Knot reveals 77 percent of suitors still get a parent’s permission.
 However, when it comes to following wedding etiquette for the royal family, pops isn’t the only one that needs to be asked.
 According to Brides.com, The Royal Marriages Act of 1772 requires that all royal family members must ask the sovereign’s approval in order to get hitched.
 Looks like Prince Harry must have done just that as Clarence House announced in November 2017, “His Royal Highness and Ms. Markle became engaged in London earlier this month Prince Harry has informed Her Majesty the Queen and other close members of his family.
 Prince Harry has also sought and received the blessing of Ms. Markle’s parents.”

 When it comes to putting together a royal wedding, time is of the essence.
 In fact, Elle Australia explains that royal engagements are brief, lasting only a few months.
 No surprise then that Prince Harry and Meghan Markle had a May 2018 wedding following their November 2017 engagement.
 These are the 11 ways the Duke and Duchess of Sussex’s wedding made history.

 As the future King of England’s little bro and sixth in line to the throne, Prince Harry had the option to keep things lower key.
 While Prince William and the Duchess of Cambridge, Prince Andrew, Princess Anne, Princess Margaret, and Queen Elizabeth herself all got hitched at Westminster Abbey, Harry and Meghan wed at St. George’s Chapel in Windsor Castle.
 It’s where he was christened and where his father Prince Charles and second wife Camilla Parker Bowles had their wedding dedicated.
+Princess Eugenie and Jack Brooksbank also said their vows at St. George’s Chapel in Windsor Castle in October of 2018.
 Take a look at this royal family tree if you need a refresher on who’s who.